the-peon-project/peon-docs/manual/docs/guides/02_rest_api.md

 #### API-KEY

 The defaults are as below.
-Please change these in the `.env` file for the orchestrator. *The implementation to change the setting via API is on the roadmap.*
+Please change these in the `.env` file for the orchestrator.

 | header key | value |
 | - | - |